Automattic/gutenberg-desktop/README.md

 - `dist` - Contains distribution files

 # Development

-Note: you will need to symlink `isolated-editor` here.

 You can start the app in development mode by running both of these commands: